JLFernandes11/PCR-Chemistry/README.md

 The Principal Components Regression (PCR) is a combination of Ordinary Least Squares Regression (OLS) with **Principal Components Analysis** (PCA).
 PCA reduces the dimensionality of the spectral data while reducing the **multicollinearity**, this helps the model to differentiate the independent variables.
 Then, OLS models the linear relationship between the variables.
 As a result, PCR provides a multivariate model that is more robust than the classical calibration method.

+In that process, the dimensionality of the spectral data is reduced to principal components, which the optimum number is determined by cross-validation.

 ***

 To run the `PCR.py` file make sure the following dependencies are installed: